Migrating from Hive#

 The resulting behavior is equivalent to using INSERT OVERWRITE in Hive.

-Insert overwrite operation is not supported by Trino when the table is stored on S3, encrypted HDFS or an external location.
+Insert overwrite operation is not supported by Trino when the table is stored on encrypted HDFS, when the table is unpartitioned or table is transactional.